3 Reasons Every Parking Owner Needs Iot-Based Parking Management System2 min read

 Traditional parking systems are fast losing appeal for being inefficient and unreliable, resulting in problems like low customer satisfaction and loss of revenue.
-Instead, IoT-based parking systems are taking over with their advanced technological capabilities combining cameras, sensors, RFID, and mobile payments.
+Instead, IoT-based parking management systems are taking over with their advanced technological capabilities combining cameras, sensors, RFID, and mobile payments.
 Here are 3 reasons every parking owner must immediately make the switch to an IoT-based parking management system.

-Improved Revenue: IoT-based smart parking plugs revenue leakages by introducing greater transparency in revenue collection.
+IoT-based smart parking plugs revenue leakages by introducing greater transparency in revenue collection.
 With pre-paid integrated mobile payments, the leakages involved in cash transactions like- discrepancies in the amount generated and the amount that reaches the owner vanishes.
 Owners don’t have to hound and hold employees accountable.

 Depending on the location, owners can charge more for prime parking spots when demand is high.
 Operators can also charge a commission on mobile or online payments.
 Besides, users can be attracted by subscription packages to increase revenue.
 Regulated transactions also curb the exchange and circulation of fake currencies.

-Complete digitization of the entire process from ticketing to monitoring vehicles brings down the cost of employing manual labour.
+Complete digitization of the entire process from ticketing to monitoring vehicles brings down the cost of employing manual labor.
 This ultimately lowers the cost of management for operators, contributing to an increase in revenue.

-This also allows operators to efficiently monitor large parking spaces and utilise space economically.
+This also allows operators to efficiently monitor large parking spaces and utilize space economically.
 It also assists in immediate redressal of issues.
 Governments, in municipal parking spaces, for instance, can track and apprehend routine violators by following the real-time information provided by mobile IoT networks.